Gush Etzion: Settlements in Mandatory Palestine

-In 1932, a Jewish businessman of German extraction, Shmuel Yosef Holtzmann, provided financial backing for another attempt at resettling the area, through a company named El HaHar ("To the Mountain").
+In 1932, a Jewish businessman of German extraction, Shmuel Zvi Holtzmann, provided financial backing for another attempt at resettling the area, through a company named El HaHar ("To the Mountain").
 The kibbutz established there in 1935 was named Kfar Etzion, in his honor (the German word Holz means "wood", which is etz עץ in Hebrew).
 The 1936–1939 Arab revolt made life intolerable for the residents, who returned to Jerusalem in 1937.
 The Jewish National Fund organized a third attempt at settlement in 1943 with the refounding of Kfar Etzion by members of a religious group called Kvutzat Avraham.
 Despite the rocky soil, shortage of potable water, harsh winters, and constant threat of attack, this group managed to succeed.

 Their isolation was somewhat relieved by the establishment in 1945 of Masu'ot Yitzhak and Ein Tzurim, populated by members of the religious Bnei Akiva movement and Religious Kibbutz Movement.
 Against the backdrop of an impending struggle for Israeli independence, the secular Hashomer Hatzair movement founded a fourth kibbutz, Revadim.
 A religious center, Neve Ovadia, was also founded by the bloc's members.
 By the start of the 1948 Arab–Israeli War, the Etzion bloc numbered 450 residents and stretched over an area of 20000 dunam.

 Civil war and Arab–Israeli War

 On November 29, 1947, the United Nations approved the Partition Plan.
 The bloc fell within the area allotted to a proposed Arab state.
 The Haganah command decided not to leave the bloc.
 Arab hostilities began almost immediately, and travel to Jerusalem became exceedingly difficult.
 For five months the bloc was besieged, first by Arab irregulars, and then by the Jordanian Arab Legion.
-Throughout the winter hostilities intensified and several relief convoys from the Haganah in Jerusalem were destroyed in ambushes.
+Throughout the winter hostilities intensified and several relief convoys from the Haganah in Jerusalem, were destroyed in ambushes and 10 convoy members were killed.
 For 47 days the armed conflict was intense.
-In January, the women and children were evacuated with British assistance.
+In January, the women and children were evacuated to Ratisbonne Monastery with British assistance.
 An emergency reinforcement convoy put together by the Haganah and attempting to get to Gush Etzion under cover of darkness was discovered; all 35 members were massacred.
 Despite some resupply flights by Piper Cubs out of Tel Aviv landing onto an improvised airfield, adequate supplies were not getting in.

-On March 27, land communication with the Yishuv was severed completely when the Nabi Daniel Convoy was ambushed on its return journey to Jerusalem.
+On March 27, land communication with the Yishuv was severed completely when the Nabi Daniel Convoy was ambushed and 13 fighters were killed on its return journey to Jerusalem.
 In the following months, Arab irregular forces continued small-scale attacks against the bloc, which the Haganah was able to effectively withstand.
 At times, the Haganah forces, commanded by Uzi Narkiss, ambushed Arab military convoys—and, according to Morris, also Arab civilian traffic and British military convoys—on the road between Jerusalem and Hebron.
 The defenders of Gush Etzion and the central command in Jerusalem mulled evacuation, but, although they had very few arms, a decision was made to hold out due to their strategic location as the only Jewish-held position on Jerusalem's southern approach from Hebron.